 - There are no auto-fills, support for plugins, or sync functionality.
 As a result, it doesn’t save any data on its server, not even the auto-suggested keywords.

-However, for some users, these restrictions are a lot to deal with, even if they consider privacy.
-We leave that decision up to individual users, but if you believe that the restrictions are crossing the limits, then the five other browsers in this list have covered you.
+However, these restrictions are a lot for some users, even if they consider privacy.
+We leave that decision up to individual users, but if you believe the restrictions are crossing the limits, then the five other browsers in this list have covered you.

 The entry of this offering from Microsoft in the Privacy segment might raise a few eyebrows.
-However, since its transition from the legacy to the Chromium build, it has taken some great strife toward strengthening user privacy.
+However, since it transitioned from the legacy to the Chromium build, it has taken some great strife toward strengthening user privacy.